xrdocs/application-hosting/_tutorials/2018-05-25-logging-on-ios-xr-guest-os-with-rsyslog-and-elastic-stack.md

 }
 ```

 Run the containers!
-For Logstash container you can mount the whole folder with config files, or specify files directly.
+For the Logstash container you can mount the whole folder with the config files, or specify the files directly.

 ```
 docker run -itd --rm --name=logstash -v ~/Documents/elastic/:/usr/share/logstash/pipeline/ docker.elastic.co/logstash/logstash:6.2.4